 Here’s A local’s guide to the North of England, the must-see spots.

 The North’s Cosmopolitan Capitals

-Home to one of the UK’s most iconic bands and a world famous football club, Liverpool is buzzing city with more museums and galleries than anywhere outside of London.
+Home to one of the UK’s most iconic bands and a world-famous football club, Liverpool is a buzzing city with more museums and galleries than anywhere outside of London.

 The city is packed with landmarks dedicated to The Beatles – a pilgrimage to where it all began.
 Visit the famous Beatles Story on the stunning Albert Dock, the Beatles statues at Pier Head, or one of the many pubs and clubs where they played their very first gigs.
 Sing along with a pint to ‘Let it be’ to your heart’s content!